Frontend Architecture for a Multi-Product Platform

 Stack: React 18, TypeScript, TanStack Query, TanStack Router, Radix UI, Tailwind CSS, OpenAPI, Zod, Figma, Vite, npm workspaces

-Scope: Internal operations products with a shared design system and frontend architecture
+Scope: 9+ internal operations products on a shared frontend platform and design system

 "Joakim's ability to own the entire chain – from design concept to complex implementation – enabled us to deliver higher quality faster."